rsmaller/carg/README.md

 - Will use the `-t` flag plus a string value to set the `stringArg` argument and subsequently the `stringArgValue` variable.
 - Will use the `-b` flag to toggle the boolean `boolArg` argument and subsequently the `boolArgValue` variable.

+#### setFlagsFromKeywordArgs()
+This function is used almost identically to `setFlagsFromNamedArgs()`, except the delimiter between each flag and the formatter connected to it is a `=` instead of a `:`.
+This function will accept a format string which might look like `-k=%d`, meaning the flag is `-k` and the formatter is `%d`; of course, `%d` should match to an argument struct in the variadic arguments.
+While the function is initialized almost identically, the format of argument it parses is a bit different.
+This function looks for arguments in the format `-k=5`, for example, which will set the argument associated with `-k` to `5`.
+The flag and argument value are passed in as a single argument instead of two.

 #### setFlagsFromNamelessArgs()
 This function works similarly to `setFlagsFromNamedArgs()`, but it has a few key differences:
 - Arguments are "nameless", meaning they are defined based on their order and not any flags.